palmada/brewmoth/README.md

 There are two options:
 1. Edit the SD card on your normal computer to add your Wi-Fi details.
    [Here is an example guide on how to do this.](https://forums.raspberrypi.com/viewtopic.php?t=259894])
-2. Alternatively you can connect a USB hub with a key-board and mouse, and an HDMI monitor to add the Wi-Fi details as normal
+2. Alternatively you can connect a USB hub with a keyboard and mouse, and an HDMI monitor to add the Wi-Fi details as normal

 Once the Wi-Fi details can be added you can use `ssh` to connect to the raspberry pi.